quiltdata/quilt/docs/edit-a-package.md

 ```

 ## Commit changes
 Now you can rebuild the package to save the changes and then push the result to Quilt.

-(Note that only the package owner can modify the package.
+Note: only the package owner can modify the package.
 In the present example you can rebuild the wine package into your own package repository.)

-Finally name and push your package:
 ```python
 # build a package based on the current state of wine
 quilt.build("YOUR_USERNAME/YOUR_PACKAGENAME", wine)
 ```
+At this point, the package has been built locally.
+If you wish to share your
+changes with others, or back up your changes remotely, you can now [push your package](./push-a-package.md).